github/explore/topics/perovskite/index.md

 ---
-aliases: perov
+aliases: perovs
 created_by: Paramesh Chandra
 display_name: Perovskite
-short_description: A perovskite is any material with a crystal structure similar to the mineral calcium titanium oxide (CaTiO3).
+short_description: An material science research branch which deals with a specialy structured material and exploring its properties.
 topic: perovskite
 wikipedia_url: https://en.wikipedia.org/wiki/Perovskite
 ---
-A perovskite is any material with a crystal structure similar to the mineral called perovskite, which consists of calcium titanium oxide (CaTiO3).
-Tis kind of material is widely used for photovoltaic applications.
+A perovskite is any material with a crystal structure similar to calcium titanium oxide (CaTiO3).
+This kind of material is widely used for photovoltaic applications and emerging as a new solar cell material.